-Module Constructor
+SystemC Constructor

-Constructor: can use a macro SC_CTOR() where each module has a constructor using the method or thread macros.

-SC_METHOD (funct); // Identifies the function or process 'funct' Methods or Threads are called similar to C++ as:
+Constructor: Each module should include a constructor that identifies processes as methods using the SC_METHOD macro.
+SC_METHOD (funct); Identifies the function or process funct Methods are called similar to C++ as: function_type module_name::function_name(data_type var_name) { ... }

-- SC_METHOD process is triggered by events and executes all the statements in it before returning control to the SystemC kernel. - A Method needs to be made sensitive to some internal or external signals. e.g., sensitive_pos << clock or sensitive_neg << clock - Process and threads get executed automatically in the constructor, even if an event in sensitivity list does not occur.
+- SC_METHOD process is triggered by events and executes all the statements in it before returning control to the SystemC kernel. - A Method needs to be made sensitive to some internal or external signal. e.g., sensitive_pos << clock or sensitive_neg << clock - Process and threads get executed automatically in the constructor even if an event in sensitivity list does not occur.
 To prevent this un-intentional execution, dont_initialize() function is used.